Smarter Balanced Resources

 - EQuIP: Educators Evaluating Quality Instructional Products (Achieve)

 - Annotated Student Work Initiative – To complement the EQuIP quality review process, Achieve launched the EQuIP Annotated Student Work Initiative.
 Student work samples provide additional indicators of the alignment and quality of instructional materials.
 As such, this initiative is designed to add annotated student work samples to the existing collection of exemplar lessons and units for each content area and grade band.
-(Achieve) NEW
+(Achieve)

 - EQuIP Student Work Annotation Guide – This guide describes a process for identifying and applying key annotations to student work, for the purpose of enhancing implementation of instructional materials.
-(Achieve) NEW
+(Achieve)

 - LDC Core Tools: 2016-2017 Student Work Rubrics – The new LDC student work rubrics, created by the Stanford Center for Assessment, Learning, and Equity (SCALE), allow teachers to quickly and easily create rubrics that are specifically aligned to the exact content and standards in the tasks they are building for their students.
 Select “Student Work Rubrics.”
-View the video listed below for additional information to get started. (core tools.ldc.org) NEW
+View the video listed below for additional information to get started. (core tools.ldc.org)

-- LDC CoreTools: 2016-17 Student Work Rubrics Introductory Video NEW
+- LDC CoreTools: 2016-17 Student Work Rubrics Introductory Video

 - Aligning Evaluation: How Much Do Teacher Evaluation Rubrics Emphasize Common Core Instruction?
 This October 2016 brief from the American Institutes for Research contributes to the discussion of whether teacher evaluation rubrics contain specific instructional guidance to teachers that will help them teach the things they have been asked to teach (Common Core State Standards) in the manner they have been asked to teach them.
-Findings detailed in the brief suggest ways to revise teacher evaluation rubrics to more closely align with the new student learning standards. (air.org) NEW
+Findings detailed in the brief suggest ways to revise teacher evaluation rubrics to more closely align with the new student learning standards. (air.org)

 - Achieve OER Evaluation Tool Handbook (Achieve)